LIMUNIMI/ASMD/docs/Installation.rst

 Using eggs (not recommended)
 ----------------------------

-Not available at now.
+For now thepackage is still not available on pypi.
 You can still use a one-line-command if you do not want to have the repo directory in your source code, though:

 ``pip install git+https://framagit.org/sapo/asmd.git``